SAP/cloud-sdk-currency-conversion/README.md

-# Cloud SDK Currency Conversion
+# SAP Cloud SDK Currency Conversion Library

 ## Description

-Currency Conversion is an extension library built on SAP Cloud SDK.
-You can use this library to facilitate currency exchange rate conversions.
+The currency conversion library is an extension to the SAP Cloud SDK.
+You can use this library to facilitate currency exchange rate conversion.

 > The library does not provide any market data out-of-the-box.
 You must provide the currency exchange rates to the library from your own data sources.
-You can use the [SAP Market Rates Management](https://www.sap.com/products/market-rates-management.html) service or any other of your choice.
+You can use the [SAP Market Rates Management](https://www.sap.com/products/market-rates-management.html) service or any other service of your choice.

 You can use the library for the following functions: